MassCartog's Comments

 |

-| 180609641 | Hello again, please stop removing valid features.
-You now should be aware, on OSM, we do not remove features if they exist on the ground.
+| 181696404 | Hi welcome to OSM.
+You have a new account and might not be aware, on OSM, we do not remove features if they exist on the ground.
 If it exists on the ground, it is valid data regardless of a feature being public or private, designated or informal/illegal/unauthorized.
-Removing features that exist is actually considered vandalism.
-It's clear that these features still exist on the ground.
-Not being public access areas is an invalid reason to remove data from OSM.
-So this edit is incorrect and damaging to valid OSM data.
 The correct way to handle this is to use OSM's tagging system. access=private, or access=no would be appropriate if they are closed to the public.
 Once this is done, services that do use OSM data will reflect that and specify their access.
-Contiuniueing to do this is considered vandalism.
-Please read this for more info:
+So adding the gates and setting the access is the way to go.
+Thanks Please read this for more info:

 |